 Can I submit my complaint documentation by fax or e-mail?

 No, you must mail your documentation because, among other things, an original signature is required on the complaint form [PDF].

 How long does it take for an ethics complaint to be processed?

-A complaint can be expected to take more than 12 months from beginning to end, depending on a number of factors: when it was originally received, how complete the documentation is, the number of appeals made, when the Board of Ethics next meets, etc.
+A complaint may take more than 12 months from beginning to end, depending on a number of factors: when it was originally received, how complete the documentation is, the number of appeals made, when the Board of Ethics next meets, and so on.

 How will I know my complaint has been received?

-You will receive written acknowledgement from the Board of Ethics when the complaint is processed.
+You will receive written acknowledgement from the Board of Ethics when your complaint has been processed.